BestForever/VMProtect/README.md

 ##  Disclaimer
-The source of VMProtect is availabe for educational purposes only.
+The source code of VMProtect is availabe for educational purposes only.